ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) To assign tasks to team members
    - D) To schedule project meetings

-3. **Open-Ended**: Describe what scope creep is and provide an example of how it might occur in a project.

-4. **Open-Ended**: Why is it important for a project manager to avoid scope creep, and what techniques can be used to prevent it?

-5. **True/False**: The scope statement has no impact on keeping the project team on track.
+3. **True/False**: The scope statement has no impact on keeping the project team on track.

 Would you like additional questions?